José Luis Espinosa Piña

-José Luis Espinosa Piña (born December 2, 1968, in Morelia, Michoacán de Ocampo) is a Mexican politician—member of the National Action Party (PAN)—and current Director-General of the Latin American Institute of Educational Communication (ILCE, by its Spanish acronym).
+José Luis Espinosa Piña (born December 2, 1968) is a Mexican politician—belonging to the National Action Party (PAN)—and current Director-General of the Latin American Institute of Educational Communication (ILCE).

+Espinosa Piña was born in Morelia, Michoacán.
 He studied law at Universidad Michoacana de San Nicolás de Hidalgo (one of Mexico’s top state-funded universities) from 1990 to 1995.